Becoming a digital nomad: jobs, perks, and pitfalls

 Web developers build websites for companies or individuals, and the demand for web developers is great.
 Worldpackers also offers work exchange opportunities for web developers.

-Resources and websites to find web develpoment gigs and jobs:
+Resources and websites to find web development gigs and jobs:

 7. Freelance Writer/Editor